navpil/gupai/docs/Readme.md

-# Plan of which games to implement
+# Games played with Chinese dominoes

 Chinese dominoes are called GuPai 骨牌, Korean dominoes are called GolPae 골패